taylordunn/tdunn-cv/README.md

     produce a shorter resume document.
 See [this issue](https://github.com/nstrayer/datadrivencv/issues/30).
 -   The PDFs from `datadrivencv` are typically very large file size.
-To reduce that size, open in Adobe Acrobat, File -&gt; Save As, and select “Reduce File Size.”
+To reduce that size, open in Adobe Acrobat, File -\> Save As, and select “Reduce File Size.”
 -   Something about the rendering of the `vitae` resume causes a `nul` file to be created.
 This can’t be deleted as normal in Windows